 Multicultural Organizations – Hendrix Unity, International Club, Students for Black Culture, Students for Latin and Iberian Culture, Asian Culture Committee

 Publications and Media – The Aonian (literary magazine), KHDX (radio), The Profile (newspaper), Troubadour (yearbook)

 Religious Organizations – Fellowship of Christian Athletes, Hendrix Catholic Campus Ministry, Hendrix Hillel

-Student Government – Environmental Concern Committee.
-Multicultural Development Committee, Student Senate, Residence Hall Council, Social Committee
+Student Government – Environmental Concern Committee, Multicultural Development Committee, Student Senate, Residence Hall Council, Social Committee

 Campus Kitty – Organized and run entirely by students, Campus Kitty involves the entire campus in a week-long series of charity fundraising events.

 Hendrix graduates who immediately enter the job market report obtaining employment within six months of graduation.
-Career Services on campus provides career planning, resume and cover letter assistance, on campus recruiting, a week-long CareerFest, and much more.
+Career Services on campus provides career planning, résumé and cover letter assistance, on-campus recruiting, a week-long CareerFest, and much more.

-50%+ of Hendrix graduates enroll in graduate or professional school within two years.
+More than half of Hendrix graduates enroll in graduate or professional school within two years.
 Hendrix College has an 87% Law School acceptance rate and a 89% Medical School acceptance rate.

 Hendrix Alumni Include: